OpenDeepmind/aspnet-template/README.md

 A: Go into the properties on your ASP.NET 5 web project, then the Debug tab.
 In the IIS Express Setting section, set your wanted port number.
 This number must be added to your gulpfile.js for BrowserSync to work.

+*Q: Why such as large single gulpfile?*

+A: While there are many ways to organize your Gulp scripts, with folders and automatic loading, this template is implemented with a single script file for all of the Gulp tasks.
+This is done to reduce amount of files and might be a bit easier for beginners to learn.

+*Q: Why are external (library) dependencies only in lib.js?*

+A: Most of the time, the external (library) dependencies are used all across your modules.
+To reduce build time and complexity of Gulp scripts, all of the external dependencies should be specified in the lib.js and not within individual sub-modules.

+*Q: Why not read files directly from node_modules folder?*

+A: By relying on Browserify, the required JavaScript files for each individual external library is automatically resolved.
+So if a library changes, e.g. splits into multiple files, you don't need to worry.

+*Q: Downloading NPM packages seems to take a long time?*

+A: This project template utilizes many NPM packages so there is a lot of files to download.
+Most of the packages are themselves dependent on other packages, so in total there are many thousands of unpackaged files.

 ## License